X. Graduate Awards & Financial Assistance

 Graduate students may be supported through research grants received by faculty members from external agencies or governments.
 The student's research must contribute to the research of the faculty member under whose direction it is conducted.
 It must be used in the preparation of the student's thesis.

 The dollar value of GRA stipends are based on the external granting agencies' guidelines on support of graduate students through research operating grants.
-GRAs must be approved by the department chair or school director on the recommendation of the advisor.
+GRAs must be approved by the department chair or school director on the recommendation of the adviser.

 The university provides a T4A tax information slip each year to students with GRAs.
 For income tax purposes, the T4A documents the funds received through any graduate research assistantships.
 These slips are mailed to students in late February each year, for the previous tax year.

 There is a complete list of internal awards grouped by student eligibility, i.e., by college or department affiliation and/or as awards for which students are eligible from across campus.
 The university reserves the right to amend these awards subject to the availability of funds.